 The 10-second takeaway

-For the quarter ended March 31 (Q1), Encana beat expectations on revenues and earnings per share.
+For the quarter ended Dec.
+31 (Q4), Encana beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew and GAAP earnings per share improved.
+Compared to the prior-year quarter, revenue contracted significantly and GAAP loss per share shrank.

-Encana reported revenue of $1.80 billion.
-The four analysts polled by S&P Capital IQ expected revenue of $1.70 billion on the same basis.
-GAAP reported sales were 7.9% higher than the prior-year quarter's $1.67 billion.
+Encana reported revenue of $1.61 billion.
+The six analysts polled by S&P Capital IQ expected to see a top line of $1.57 billion on the same basis.
+GAAP reported sales were 35% lower than the prior-year quarter's $2.46 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.40.
 The 14 earnings estimates compiled by S&P Capital IQ forecast $0.35 per share.
 GAAP EPS were -$0.11 for Q4 compared to -$0.34 per share for the prior-year quarter.